-- As though the above with Doga and Unei wasn't bad enough, they make another Heroic Sacrifice for the party by expending the energy of their souls, resigning themselves to Cessation of Existence.
-Bear in mind that Doga and Unei had told the kids not to mourn because their spirits would remain.
-So much for that consolation.
+- As though the above with Doga and Unei wasn't bad enough, they make another Heroic Sacrifice for the party by expending the energy of their souls, resigning themselves to Ascend to a Higher Plane of Existence in the process.

 - Zande/Xande's Start of Darkness.
 You've spent your immortal life apprenticed to a master wizard - no doubt making close friends with the other two apprentices, by the way - and what is your reward for this dedication?
 One gets phenomenal cosmic powers and an entire continent, the other becomes the ruler of the world of dreams, and you get... mortality.
 And they call you evil when you want to keep things the way they were?
 Xande got painted into the villain corner, plain and simple.

 - King Gorn's death.
 For weeks, he's been mind-controlled by his Evil Chancellor to set his soldiers against each other and to banish his ten-year-old son Alus from the castle.
 And the final act in Gigameth's plan?
 Have Gorn murder Alus in his bed—but the order is too much, and Gorn turns the knife on himself to save his son.